GeoPyTool/GeoPyTool/docs/Introduction.md

 Please open a issue in [GeoPyTool's repo](https://github.com/GeoPyTool/GeoPyTool/issues/).

+You can share your ideas or problems on [Github](https://github.com/GeoPyTool/GeoPyTool/issues).
+If you encounter problems using GeoPyTool, please screenshot the error message from the cmd or other ternimal window and send it with your post (shown as the sample below).

 ## Feedback

 If you have some wanted functions, please tell us also opening a issue in [GeoPyTool's repo](https://github.com/GeoPyTool/GeoPyTool/issues/) containing references and sample data.